talesbarreto/pull_request_coverage/README.md

 ### Threshold

-- **minimum-coverage** : Specifies the minimum coverage rate required for the tests to pass.
+- **minimum-coverage**: Specifies the minimum coverage rate required for the tests to pass.

-- **maximum-uncovered-lines** : Specifies the maximum number of uncovered lines allowed before the tests fail.
+- **maximum-uncovered-lines**: Specifies the maximum number of uncovered lines allowed before the tests fail.

-- **approval-requirement** (`lines-and-rate`): when both, `minimum-coverage` and `maximum-uncovered-lines`, are specified, the `approval-requirement` determines the conditions for passing the tests.
+- **approval-requirement** (`lines-and-rate`): when both `minimum-coverage` and `maximum-uncovered-lines` are specified, the `approval-requirement` determines the conditions for passing the tests.
   - `lines-and-rate`: both conditions must be met to pass the tests.
   - `lines-or-rate:` only one of the conditions must be met to pass the tests.